pa-88/backend-python-test/README.md

 bin/python main.py
 ```

+### Running Tests

+In order to run the tests, go to the tests directory and run:

+    $ nosetests

+Note that this requires nose to be installed which is a dependency in `requirements.txt`

 ### Instructions

 You will be asked to improve the code of this app with the following tasks.